Severe Weather 101

 - What is a tornado?

-- A tornado is a narrow, violently rotating column of air that extends from the base of a thunderstorm to the ground.
+- A tornado is a narrow, violently rotating column of air that extends from a thunderstorm to the ground.
 Because wind is invisible, it is hard to see a tornado unless it forms a condensation funnel made up of water droplets, dust and debris.
-Tornadoes are the most violent of all atmospheric storms.
+Tornadoes can be among the most violent phenomena of all atmospheric storms we experience.

 - Where do tornadoes occur?